- Dr. Hanno Weitering, Department Head, Professor, and Joint Insitute for Advanced Materials (JIAM) Chair of Excellence

 - Dr. Marianne Breinig, Associate Head and Director of the Graduate Program

-- Our faculty have written invited reviews for prestigious journals (Nature Physics, Reviews of Modern Physics) on the current state of iron-based superconductivity research—presently one of the most intriguing questions in physics and materials science because of its potential energy applications.
-They have also published high-profile papers on their own work in this area and are pursuing the promise of nano-scale superconductivity, magnetic nanowires, and hydrogen storage—all of which have the potential to revolutionize how we create and use energy.
+- Our faculty have written invited reviews for prestigious journals (Nature Nanotechnology, Nature Physics, Reviews of Modern Physics) on condensed matter physics.
+They have also published high-profile papers on their own work and are pursuing the promise of nano-scale superconductivity, magnetic nanowires, and hydrogen storage—all of which have the potential to revolutionize how we create and use energy.

-- A new planetarium in the Nielsen Physics Building will provide the laboratory setting for all UT astronomy lab students and a powerful outreach tool for the department.
+- Our planetarium provides the lab setting for astronomy students and a powerful outreach tool for the department.
 Regularly-scheduled observation sessions on the roof of the physics building, along with special events such as the Venus Transit viewing, make our resources available to the public in an approachable, engaging fashion.

 - Our Society of Physics Students won a 2015 Blake Lilly Prize from the national organization for their outreach efforts, including their demos on Market Square and the Saturday Science Club at Pond Gap Elementary School.
 They have been recognized as an outstanding chapter three times since 2011.